Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 As a general guide for exercise and illness, consider this:

-Exercise is usually OK if your symptoms are all "above the neck."
-These signs and symptoms include those you may have with a common cold, such as runny nose, nasal congestion, sneezing or minor sore throat.
+Exercise is usually OK if your signs and symptoms are all "above the neck."
+These include a runny nose, nasal congestion, sneezing and minor sore throat.

 Consider reducing the intensity and length of your workout.
 Instead of going for a run, take a walk, for example.

 Let your body be your guide.
-If you have a cold and feel miserable, take a break.
-Scaling back or taking a few days off from exercise when you're sick shouldn't affect your performance.
+If you feel miserable, take a break.
+A few days off from exercise when you're sick shouldn't affect your performance.
 Resume your normal workout routine gradually as you begin to feel better.
-And check with your doctor if you aren't sure if it's OK to exercise.
+Check with your doctor if you aren't sure whether it's OK to exercise.

-Remember, if you do choose to exercise when you're sick, then reduce the intensity and length of your workout.
-If you attempt to exercise at your normal intensity when you have more than a simple cold, you could risk more serious injury or illness.
+If you choose to exercise when you're sick, reduce the intensity and length of your workout.
+If you try to exercise at your normal intensity when you have more than a simple cold, you risk injury or more-serious illness.

 Edward R. Laskowski, M.D.